 "Jesus feeds the five thousand" is the only miracle of Jesus that is recorded in all four gospels; and all the gospels, Matthew, Mark, Luke and John vary somewhat in their accounts.

 In our previous study, 'The Pool of Bethesda,' Jesus used Moses, (or the Scriptures concerning Moses), as a witness to prove to the Jews that He was who He claimed to be.

-In today's study the people accept Him as a prophet but associate this miracle with the miracles of Moses, as when the Children of Israel received "manna" on a daily basis.
+In today's study, although the people accept Him as a prophet, they associate His miracle of feeding the 5000 with the miracles of Moses, (as when the Children of Israel received "manna" on a daily basis).
 (Deut 18)

 VERSE 1 - "After this Jesus went away to the other side of the Sea of Galilee, which is the Sea of Tiberias."